ega-forever/middleware-eth-ipfs/README.md

 2) it grabs the ipfs hash and put it to pins collection.
 In case, the 3 argument (in our case oldHash) is present - the ipfs module will search a record with this hash in collection, and replace it with new hash(in our example - newHash)
 3) each time interval - module tries to ping addresses (which are regsitered in pins collection)

+### Where does it take data?
+The data, which use this plugin is located in ethTxLogs collection, which is maintained by [eth-blockprocessor service](https://github.com/ChronoBank/middleware-eth-blockprocessor).

+### How do I need to store IPFS hashes in event args?
+You should convert your base58 hash to bytes32 representation.
+Please refer to `utils/encode` directory for converter implementation.

 ##### сonfigure your .env